 Drain Some Water

 But if you have a vinyl pool, this step may be optional, depending on your pool and its equipment.
-A swimming pool closing specialist can tell you whether lowering the water level is necessary for your pool and how much water you should drain.
+A swimming pool closing specialist can tell you whether lowering the water level is necessary and how much you should drain.

 Blow Out the Lines